git-pull/website/mentoring/faq.rst

   themselves students - not open source practitioners or startup veterans.

   They also have little one-on-one time, they're mills that cram 10, 15, or 20 students into a cohort.
-Or street smarts, they're not startup alumni.
+Or street smarts, they haven't been through the ups and downs of startups to give you candid advice.
 Take your normal McAcademy BootCamp instructor, put them one-on-one with me in a Hackathon, I'd shred them to pieces.

-  The final thing is the guarantee of a job afterwards.
-I focus on entrepreneurial minded people who want to do their own startup.
+  I also serve a different type of student.
+You yourself want to be a founder.
+My ideal student already has a career and savings - and are trying to augment what they *already* have.

+  A big sticking point of bootcamps is some form of job afterwards, sometimes by the way of refunding if you don't get employed within a certain amount of time.
 If you want a guarantee of employment, go to a camp, they can be a "safety net" for you.
 But then, if you can't take risks and want job security, why are you doing startups?

   Want to work at Google?
 Study computer science, data structures and algorithms.
-Buy Cracking the Code Interview.
+Buy *Cracking the Code Interview* - a book that provides no useful skill outside of interviewing.
 You can sit there fantasizing you'll be the token Google hire after learning Angular, but it's more likely you'll be working at Trader Joe's with $16k down the drain.

+  This kills three birds with one stone: Superior teacher, superior developer, and I don't feed into systems that take advantage of people who don't know better.

 - Mobile development?